 The teaching and training methods used at Advanced Welding Institute focus on building the weld skills of each student to their highest potential.
-Each program begins with the assistance of audio visual aids.
 An emphasis is put on demonstrations for students to learn proper technique before they begin in their welding booths, along with supervised individual practice from the instructor so each student is able to learn new skills and the proper coaching.
 Students are tested with practical and written tests on key concepts and skills needed for the welding field.
 Welding testing is a key factor in each skill course, to ensure that students are able to master the standards.

-Throughout the course, students have the ability to achieve multiple certifications per process.
+Throughout the course, students have the ability to achieve multiple certification per process.
 Students must maintain a minimum of one certification per process.